 "Every season, I get out the big bins of clothes and ask my nanny to see what fits each of my girls.
 She puts the out-of-season clothes in the bin, which I store until the next year.
 Old clothes go to Goodwill or to my nanny, which she gives to her friends," says Stone.

 Whether you are coordinating with your nanny, your husband or your children about staying organized, the most important tenet is understanding that everything must have a home, advises Verri Gove.
 "Don't give a home to things that are not being used, aren't liked or aren't needed any longer.
 This goes for clothes as well as for toys, so de-cluttering is always a first step," says Verri Gove.
-"Have your kids help your nanny with de-cluttering.
-It teaches them early on about assessing what they have and need.
-It's a lesson that will follow them into adulthood."

 - Ask for Extra Innings